mobily-enterprises/simpleschema/README.md

 1) `validate()` won't attempt to cast an object value if it's `undefined` and `requred` is `false`.
 If `required` weren't special, casting (and therefore validation as a whole) would (erroneously) fail for values that are both optional and missing.

 2) If you want to safely skip `required` as a parameter, you will also need to turn off casting for that field.
-If you don't, then casting will likely fail (as it will try to cast from `undefined`).
+If you don't, then casting will possibly fail (as it will try to cast from `undefined`, with possibly strange results).
 If for example you wanted to make `id` optional rather than required, you would run validate this way:

     complexSchema.validate( p, { skipCast: 'id', skipParams: { id: [ 'required' ] } }, function( err, newP, errors ){

+3) If the `required` constraint is not met, then other parameters (`max`, `default`, etc.) will not be applied

 ## (Per-field) sync and (object-wide) async validation